ayaan498/TitanoBoa/README.md

 # TitanoBoa
- This is a Discord-like chat application
+ This is a Discord-like chat application using Django (with the guidance of youtuber Mr.Dennis Ivy)

 Authentication: Developed a secure authentication system for the user to log in or sign up.